fredsmith/autossh/README.md

 # autossh

+## Installation

+check out git repository to ~/autossh

 ## Configuration

-edit autossh.sh to configure remotehost, remoteuser and tunnel arguments
+copy sample.config to yourname.tunnel, and edit to configure remotehost, remoteuser and tunnel arguments

+for tunnel arguments:
-for tunnel arguments, use -R for ports on the remotehost to map to services running on the network that autossh is running on.  use -L for services on the remote network to map to ports on the system running autossh.
+ - use -R for ports on the remotehost to map to services running on the network that autossh is running on.
+ - use -L for services on the remote network to map to ports on the system running autossh.

+You can put as many .tunnel files as you'd like in your autossh directory, they will all be kept running.

 ## Setup crontab